prequist/next-boilerplate/README.md

 # next-boilerplate

 It's quick, fast, easy to use.
 Strict eslint/typescript, prettier setup.
-Faster build times with canary next.

 i'll update it every now and then but no guarantee dependencies will work.